Skip to main content

 Our education raptors have their own story to tell about why they are with the Maryland Raptor Conservancy.
 Learn more about our birds below.

-While this Kestrel’s siblings passed live prey and flight testing and were successfully released, he showed no interest in learning to be a falcon and doing normal Kestrel behaviors.
+While Charlie’s siblings passed live prey and flight testing and were successfully released, he showed no interest in learning to be a falcon and doing normal Kestrel behaviors.
 Based on his calm demeanor and interest in watching people, he was deemed non-releasable.
-He now lives his best life showing others how special American Kestrels are.
+Charlie now lives his best life showing others how special American Kestrels are.

 American Kestrel For Maryland Raptor Conservancy

 Luna is a Barred Owl.
 She is a falconry owl (yes, owls can be falconry birds as well).
 She is nine years old and her Master Falconer handler allows her to help the Maryland Raptor Conservancy represent of one of Maryland’s most common owls.
-Luna shows our participants how special Barred Owls are during programs and events.
+Luna's calm demeanor and patience with the public shows everyone how special Barred Owls are during programs and events.

 Barred Owl For Maryland Raptor Conservancy